Seeing danger, some in GOP leery of Texas abortion law

 Indeed, the conservative-majority court did not rule on the constitutionality of the Texas law.
 The justices instead refused to block its implementation and issued a brief statement saying the decision “in no way limits other procedurally proper challenges to the Texas law, including in Texas state courts.”

-“Democrats can either abolish the filibuster and expand the court, or do nothing as millions of people’s bodies, rights and lives are sacrificed for far-right minority rule,” wrote Rep. Alexandria Ocasio-Cortez, D-N.Y. on Twitter.
+“Democrats can either abolish the filibuster and expand the court, or do nothing as millions of people’s bodies, rights and lives are sacrificed for far-right minority rule,” Rep. Alexandria Ocasio-Cortez, D-N.Y., wrote on Twitter.

 A June poll by The Associated Press-NORC Center for Public Affairs Research found that most Americans think abortion should be limited after the first trimester, but about 6 in 10 said it should usually be legal in the first three months of pregnancy.
 More than 8 in 10 said it should be legal in cases of rape or incest.